brotkrueml/schema/Documentation/Developer/API/Index.rst

 ========================

 Let's start with a simple example.
-Imagine you describe a `person <https://schema.org/Person>`__ on a plugin's detail page which you want to enrich with structured markup.
+Imagine you describe a `person <https://schema.org/Person>`__ on a plugin's detail page that you want to enrich with structured markup.
 First you have to create the schema model:

 .. code-block:: php

    $person = new \Brotkrueml\Schema\Model\Type\Person();

-As you see, the schema type Person maps to the model person.
+As you see, the schema type ``Person`` maps to the model ``Person``.
 You can use every accepted type of the `schema.org vocabulary <https://schema.org/docs/full.html>`__.

-Surely you'll have some properties to add:
+Surely you will need to add some properties:

 .. code-block:: php